IBM/kubernetes-must-gather/README.md

 #### Default Behavior

-`kubernetes-must-gather` gathers significantly less than the `oc adm must-gather` image because `kubernetes-must-gather` is designed for a more lightweight and iterative workflow using command line flags.
+`kubernetes-must-gather` gathers significantly less than the default `oc adm must-gather` image because `kubernetes-must-gather` is designed for a more lightweight and iterative workflow using command line flags.
 By default, `kubernetes-must-gather` gathers:

 1. `oc describe` YAMLs for all namespaces for the following resources: `nodes pods events securitycontextconstraints`
 1. Pod logs of pods in CrashLoopBackOff state for all namespaces.
 Disable with `--no-logs-crashloopbackoff`